JujuAdams/ScribbleJunior/2.0/Default-Font.md

 |-------|---------|--------------------------|
 |`font` |reference|Font to set as the default|

 Sets the default font for Scribble Junior.
 This default font will be used in cases where a font has not been specified.
-If a negative number is specified then Scribble Junior will fall back on `ScribblejrDefaultFont`, its own default font (which is Droid Sans Mono, close to GameMaker's native default font).
+If a negative number is specified then Scribble Junior will fall back on `ScribbleJrDefaultFont`, its own default font (which is Droid Sans Mono, close to GameMaker's native default font).

 ?> Unlike [Scribble Deluxe](https://www.github.com/jujuadams/Scribble), you will need to provide the font as a reference and not a string.